intel-unesp-mcp/infieri2018/README.md

 ## OpenMP

+### OpenMP Directives

+  Example of using one pragma to distribute several iterations of a single loops into threads:

-directive example #pragma omp parallel for
+  #pragma omp parallel for

 1. The application has the objective of

-2. Identify the most time consuming loop using Intel Advisor
+Execute the serial version of this application:

 ```
 icpc -O3 -g -fopenmp  sum.cpp -o sum
 time ./sum < sum2.in
 ```

+2. Identify the most time consuming loop using Intel Advisor

-Put the #pragma omp parallel for in top of most time consuming loop of this program.
+3. Put the #pragma omp parallel for in top of most time consuming loop of this program.

 ```
 icpc -O3 -g -fopenmp  sum.cpp -o sum